rainplus/web-ext-reference/08_JavaScript_APIs/01_Browser_support_for_JavaScript_APIs/Browser_support_for_JavaScript_APIs.md

 Notes __

      Notes __Before version 54, 'id' was the add-on's internal UUID, not the add-on ID.
-|  Partial support15| Full support 48
+|  Partial support 15|  Full support 48

 Notes __